axeinstd/Eleanor/README.md

 # Eleanor
 Modern GUI for Zapret (bol-van), written in native WINUI3

-## README WILL BE IN THE FUTURE, AS SOURCE CODE
+## README WILL BE IN THE FUTURE, AS WELL AS SOURCE CODE